benlavender/homelab-docs/guides/Linux/guides/Firewalld.md

 - Host: Represents traffic flowing to or from the host.
 - Any: Applies to all zones other than host.

+### Interfaces and Sources:

+Interfaces represent the network interface cards (NICs) either physical or virtual, sources are source IP ranges.
+Both of these can be assigned to numerous components of `firewalld`.

+Sources allow for zone routing based on the source IP address or range instead of the interface associated with the packet.

 ### Logging: